 - 700.3d A pile can contain zero or more objects. - 700.4.
 The term dies means "is put into a graveyard from the battlefield." - 700.5.
 A player's devotion to [color] is equal to the number of mana symbols of that color among the mana costs of permanents that player controls.
-A player's devotion to [color 1] and [color 2] is equal to the number of mana symbols among the mana costs of permanents that player controls that are [color 1], [color 2], or both colors. - 700.6.
-The term historic refers to an object that has the legendary supertype, the artifact card type, or the Saga subtype. - 700.7.
-If an ability uses a phrase such as "this [something]" to identify an object, where [something] is a characteristic, it is referring to that particular object, even if it isn't the appropriate characteristic at the time.
+A player's devotion to [color 1] and [color 2] is equal to the number of mana symbols among the mana costs of permanents that player controls that are [color 1], [color 2], or both colors. - 700.5a A player's devotion to each color and combination of colors, taking into account any effects that modify devotion, is calculated after considering any copy, control, or text-changing effects but before any other effects that modify the characteristics of permanents.
+This is an exception to 613.10.
+See also rule 613, "Interaction of Continuous Effects."